KrishnaSannasi/published_crates/set_slice/README.md

 1. you can only use slices, or anything that implements Deref<Target = [T]> to set to slices
 2. range checks are all done at run-time
     1. the input slice must be the same size as the slice you assign to
-    2. if you are selected a part of the slice to assign to then the input slice must match the size of the selected part
+    2. if you selected a part of the slice to assign to then the input slice must match the size of the selected part
 3. the types must match
     1. **note:** set_vec uses a generic function internally to figure out type information
 4. for move values, the size of the slice must be known at compile time, as a constexpr